IQSS/social_science_software_toolkit/best_practices_per_language/r_best_practices.md

 -   The package DESCRIPTION file should include a `BugReports` field with a URL that users can visit to report issues with the package.
 [GitHub Issues](https://guides.github.com/features/issues/) is the recommended platform for handling bug reports.

-    +   In addition to a place to make bugreports, an easy to use discussion forum platform should be available and maintained to disceminate announcements and build a package community.
+    +   In addition to a place to make bugreports, an easy to use discussion forum platform should be available and maintained to disseminate announcements and build a package community.
 Examples include [Google Groups](https://groups.google.com), [Twitter](https://twitter.com/), and [Gitter](https://gitter.im).

 -   In addition to the README.md and function specific documentation generated with **roxygen2**, longer explanations of methods and complex syntax examples should be documented with [vignettes](http://r-pkgs.had.co.nz/vignettes.html).

--   A guide for contributing to the package should be specifed in a CONTRIBUTING.md file {WORDING NOT FINALIZED} in the package's root directory.
+-   A guide for contributing to the package should be specified in a CONTRIBUTING.md file {WORDING NOT FINALIZED} in the package's root directory.
 It should include a link to the [IQSS Code of Conduct](https://github.com/IQSS/social_science_software_toolkit/blob/master/contributing/iqss_code_of_conduct.md).

 -   Documentation should be available both as part of the package installation and on a version controlled public website. **roxygen** documentation and vignettes can be transformed into this website with the [**pkgdown**](https://github.com/hadley/pkgdown) package.
-IQSS packages should be hoste on OpenScholar {INTEGRATION BETWEEN pkgdown AND OpenScholar not currently implemented}.
+IQSS packages should be hosted on OpenScholar {INTEGRATION BETWEEN pkgdown AND OpenScholar not currently implemented}.

 ### License

--   Unless there are compeling reasons for a different license, IQSS Best Practice packages should use an open source license, namely [GPL 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+-   Unless there are compelling reasons for a different license, IQSS Best Practice packages should use an open source license, namely [GPL 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ### Testing